steffensmartinsen/runningbuddy/README.md

 ## distances

-The `distances` endpoint recieves a *minutes* and *seconds* input parameter from the request body, and calculates the times for the most popular distances: 5K, 10K, Half-Marathon, and Marathon.
+The `distances` endpoint recieves a *min* and *sec* input parameter from the request body, and calculates the times for the most popular distances: 5K, 10K, Half-Marathon, and Marathon.
 These times are returned in JSON format for these distances (see example response body).

-The *seconds* input parameter must be less than 60, and both input parameters must be greater than or equal to 0.
+The *sec* input parameter must be less than 60, and both input parameters must be greater than or equal to 0.

 **Example Request Body:**
 ```
 {
-    "minutes": 5,
+    "min": 5,
-    "seconds": 50
+    "sec": 50
 }
 ```